nativelibs4java/Scalaxy/Streams/README.md

   </repositories>
   ```

-* Using the compiler plugin (to optimize all of your code):
+* To use the compiler plugin (optimizes all of your code):

   ```xml
   <build>